mahale-shantanu-26/instagram_bot/README.md

 # instagram_bot
-An Instagram bot that helps automate regular Instagram activities such as; liking posts, follow users.
+An Instagram bot that automates regular Instagram activities such as; liking posts, follow users.
 These activities get us more followers as well as boost interaction on the content of our account.

 ## Getting Started